ChrisCummins/phd/programl/Documentation/DataflowDataset.md

     * A directory containing symlinks to graphs in the `graphs/` directory, indicating which graphs should be used as part of the training set.
 * `val/`
     * A directory containing symlinks to graphs in the `graphs/` directory, indicating which graphs should be used as part of the validation set.
+* `vocal/`
+    * Directory containing vocabulary files.
+    * `vocab/<type>.csv`
+      * A vocabulary file, which lists unique node texts, their frequency in the dataset, and the cumulative proportion of total unique node texts that is covered.

 After running the dataflow experiments, log files are produced in this directory with the structure: